buddhist-uni/buddhist-uni.github.io/_content/reference/japanese-art-photo-dictionary_schumacher-mark.md

 year: 1995
 ---

-> There are 400+ deities herein, & 4,000+ photos of statuary from Kamakura, Nara, Kyoto, & elsewhere in Japan.
+> There are 400+ deities herein, and 4,000+ photos of statuary from Kamakura, Nara, Kyoto, and elsewhere in Japan.

 The site also includes [an extensive bibliography](https://www.onmarkproductions.com/html/bibliography.shtml){:target="_blank" ga-event-value="0.3"} of other resources useful for researching Japanese Buddhism.